 - In a casserole dish, mix together the flour and paprika.
 Set aside.

-- Prepare the buffalo wing sauce.
+- Prepare the chicken wing sauce.
 In a sauce pot, melt down the 1/2 stick of butter and 1/2 cup of cayenne pepper sauce.
 After butter is melted, remove from heat.

 - Dredge chicken wings in flour, shake off excess, and add to the fryer.
 After 12 minutes, drain wings on paper towels.
 After all wings are cooked, pour over the sauce and mix well.

-- Serve these with our blue cheese dip and celery sticks.
+- Serve these with our buffalo chicken dip and celery sticks.

 Let’s get cooking!Join me @cheftips on Facebook & Instagram